Steve McQueen’s Classic Ferrari 275 GTB/4 Just Sold For Over $5 Million

 No Ferrari 275 needs a celebrity connection to fetch big bucks at auction, whether it’s a Pininfarina-designed GTB coupe or the illusive, Scaglietti-designed 275 GTS/4 NART Spyder (of which only 10 were produced).

-With Steve McQueen listed as a former owner, though, this 1967 Ferrari 275 GTB/4 is expected to trade for an astronomical sum—RM Sotheby’s is predicting somewhere in the $5 to $7 million range.
+With Steve McQueen listed as a former owner, though, this 1967 Ferrari 275 GTB/4 traded for $5.395 million at RM Sotheby’s.
 Meanwhile, Hagerty’s top valuation for a completely pristine example of the exact same model without a celebrity connection is listed at $3.4 million.

 As Robb Report notes, the 275 GTB/4 runs a four-cam, 3.3-liter Colombo V12, as opposed to the two-cam configuration of the first 275s.
 New, the powerplant was good for 300 horses and a top speed of 166.5 mph.